Economics and Game Theory

 References

-1. Combinatorics of Correlated Equilibria with Benjamin Hollering, and Irem Portakal.
-Accepted in Experimental Mathematics, 2024. [abstract] [arXiv] [supplementary material]
+- Combinatorics of Correlated Equilibria Experimental Mathematics, April 2024. [abstract] [doi] [supplementary material] [bibtex]